awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 # Encounters

-## Death's Shade stakeout encounter
+## Wailing Reaper stakeout encounter
 Party sees a figure in a dark kill cloak one of Gar's sheep.
 Gar cries out at it, alerting it to initiate combat.

-The "shade" is actually a skeleton that Lysandre raised, dressed in a cloak, and is directing to act as a fake shade.
+The "reaper" is actually a skeleton that Lysandre raised, dressed in a cloak, and is directing to act as a fake reaper.

 Stats:
 AC 13